-During the most recent gauging event, groundwater flow direction of the regional aquifer was to the east-southeast in the northern portion and southeast in the central and southern portions.
-Groundwater flow direction in the southern perched aquifer was to the south.
+During the most recent gauging event, groundwater flow direction of the regional aquifer was generally to the southeast.
+The exception is a groundwater flow direction to the northwest in the vicinity of Mountain View Dairy and Dominguez Dairy 2 in the northern area.
+Groundwater flow direction in the southern perched aquifer was to the south-southwest.

 The hydraulic gradient across the Dairies in the regional aquifer is 0.001 ft/ft.
-The hydraulic gradient in the perched aquifer in the southern area was approximately 0.004 ft/ft.
+The hydraulic gradient in the perched aquifer in the southern area was approximately 0.006 ft/ft.
+The gradient in the southern perched aquifer has increased since last quarter.